 The surname Elckingtun was first found in Lincolnshire at either North Elkington or South Elkington, parishes in the union of Louth, Wold division of the hundred of Louth-Eske.
 Both parishes were originally one and were recorded in the Domesday Book of 1086 as Alchinton.
 Hence the name is conjecturally descended from William de Percy who held his lands from Ivo Tailbois, a tenant in chief.
 At that time the village of Elkington (Alchinton) consisted of one church, one chapel, a mill and a mill site.
 Elkington is also a deserted medieval village and civil parish in the Daventry district of the county of Northamptonshire.
 Listed in 1377 as having 30 households, by 1412 there was none.

-Important Dates for the Elckingtun family
+Early History of the Elckingtun family

 This web page shows only a small excerpt of our Elckingtun research.
 Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Elckingtun History in all our PDF Extended History products and printed products wherever possible.